Enumeration of rooted 3-connected bipartite planar maps: Introduction

-This is a naturally defined class of planar maps that has not been counted before.
-Other natural classes of maps for which the enumeration problem remains open include 4-connected, triangle-free, 3-colourable, and $k$-regular for odd $k\ge5$.
+\end{theorem} The class of 3-connected bipartite planar maps is a naturally defined class of planar maps that has not been counted before.
+Other natural classes of maps for which the enumeration problem remains open include those that are 4-connected, triangle-free, or 3-colourable.

 We conclude this introduction by showing the growth constants of some of the classes of maps discussed above, in all cases counted by number of edges.
 The fact that the first two values in the third row are the same is because a connected bipartite cubic graph is necessarily 2-connected.